AfterPythonOrg/afterpython/README.md

 ## Problem
 Going from **writing Python code to publishing and maintaining a package** is **time-consuming**.
-Maintainers must learn multiple tools and concepts, e.g. [MyST], [SemVer], CI/CD ([pre-commit] hooks, GitHub workflows).
-First-time maintainers often spend hours just to deploy a documentation site whereas well-resourced projects like [PyTorch] and [Scikit-Learn] have **dedicated websites** that serve as their project hubs.
+First-time maintainers must learn multiple tools and concepts, e.g. [MyST], [SemVer], CI/CD ([pre-commit] hooks, GitHub workflows), and they often spending hours just to deploy a documentation site whereas well-resourced projects like [PyTorch] and [Scikit-Learn] have **dedicated websites** that serve as their project hubs.

 ## Solution